-Far from being considered off limits, sex during pregnancy is a very popular pastime for many couples.
+Far from being considered off limits, sex during pregnancy is a very popular activity for many couples.
 The shackles of worry about contraception are lifted and it can almost be like a green light has gone on in the bedroom.
-If you had problems conceiving and sex has become a clinical, carefully timed event, then you’ll find much of the stress and performance anxiety has lifted.
+If you had problems conceiving and sex became a clinical, carefully timed event, then you’ll find much of the stress and performance anxiety has lifted.
 This can free up valuable energy for you to invest towards a genuinely fulfilling sexual relationship.

 The general recommendations from medical experts is that if you want to have sex, feel like having sex and your partner is similarly inclined, then go for it.
 As long as there are no medical reasons for you not to of course.
 A healthy sex life is a major component of a couple’s relationship and it brings its own benefits in enhancing communication and feelings of intimacy and connection.